mhammond/pywin32/README.md

 You can install pywin32 via pip:
 > pip install pywin32

-Note that if you want to use pywin32 for "system wide" features, such as registering COM objects or implementing Windows Services, then you must run the following command from an elevated command prompt:
+If you encounter any problems when upgrading (eg, "module not found" errors or similar), you should execute:

 > python Scripts/pywin32_postinstall.py -install

+This will make some small attempts to cleanup older conflicting installs.

+Note that if you want to use pywin32 for "system wide" features, such as registering COM objects or implementing Windows Services, then you must run that command from an elevated (ie, "Run as Administrator) command prompt.

 ## Building from source